Xihmm/NestLink/README.md

 ![Tech](https://img.shields.io/badge/Tech-React_Native_%7C_Firebase-blue)
 ![Role](https://img.shields.io/badge/Role-Founder_%26_Full--stack_Dev-green)

 **NestLink** is a production-ready mobile application designed to solve the fragmented and privacy-deficient nature of student housing markets (specifically for the UR/RIT community).
-By replacing scattered WeChat groups with a structured, high-privacy platform, NestLink empowers students to find compatible roommates and sublets with ease.
+By replacing scattered WeChat groups and Facebook posts with a structured, high-privacy platform, NestLink empowers students to find compatible roommates and sublets with ease.
 ---

 ## 🚀 Product Vision & AI Strategy (PM Insight)